jrandj/aws-security-specialty/README.md

         * **Amazon Kinesis:** Allows you to easily collect, process, and analyse real-time data.
 This permits you to read your log data as it comes in to alert quickly on new information and gather timely insights.

     * AWS services for visualisation of your environment include:
         * **Amazon GuardDuty:** A threat detection service that will continuously monitor your accounts and resources for malicious activity and unauthorised behaviour by utilising machine learning, anomaly detection, and integrated threat intelligence.
-A good tool to give you a quick dashboard glance of any findings based on AWS CloudTrail Logs, Amazon VPC flow logs, and DNS logs.
+GuardDuty is a good tool to give you a quick dashboard glance of any findings based on AWS CloudTrail Logs, Amazon VPC flow logs, and DNS logs.
         * **AWS Security Hub:** AWS Security Hub is considered a single pane-of-glass service and will give you a comprehensive view of high-priority security alerts, configuration, and compliance status across all of your AWS accounts.
 It can aggregate, organise, and prioritize security alerts and findings from services such as Amazon GuardDuty, Amazon Macie, Amazon Inspector, AWS IAM, AWS Firewall Manager, and even services offered by the AWS Partner Solutions.
 AWS Security Hub integrates with Amazon Detective to allow for further investigation into events and compliance alerts.
         * **Amazon Detective:** Amazon Detective allows you to easily analyze, investigate, and identify the RCA of a potential security event or suspicious activity.
 Detective collects log data from your AWS resources and, like GuardDuty, utilizes machine learning, statistical analysis, and graph theory to build a set of data for event investigations.
         * **Amazon Macie:** Amazon Macie is a service AWS offers that takes advantage of machine learning to discover and classify sensitive data in AWS.
 Macie can discover personally identifiable information (PII) or intellectual property.
 It provides you with a dashboard and alerts to give visibility into whether this data is being accessed or moved.